Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/9-Substrate-Interactions-slides.md

 ### Workshop: Transfer some tokens

-- &shy;<!-- .element: class="fragment" --> Take PJS help to get the signed extrinsic.
+- Take PJS help to get the signed extrinsic.
+  - `Developer -> Extrinsics -> Balances -> Transfer`
-- &shy;<!-- .element: class="fragment" --> Use the following command to submit the extrinsic.
+- Use the following command to submit the extrinsic.

 ```sh
 wscat \